saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 In this context, female workers who are food cooking machine operators and tenders face the widest gender pay gap.
 Their wages are about 62.3 percent of male workers’ wages.
-These findings suggest that an **equal representation may not necessarily mean equal earnings** or a lack of gender pay gap.
+These findings suggest that **equal representation may not necessarily mean equal earnings** or a lack of gender pay gap.